-- 271. Development proposals should consider the need for wheelchair adapted homes which meet the Building Regulation M4 (3) standard or any successor.
-This is not set as a policy requirement but is encouraged within Greater Norwich where viable. - 272.
-Based on local evidence of need, viability and timing90 and to ensure that new housing provides for a good quality of life, the policy requires housing development across Greater Norwich to meet nationally defined minimum space standards91 for different types of homes. - 273.
+- 272. The successful approach of preventing subdivision of sites currently in use in Norwich is applied to the whole area through the policy. - 273.
+Development proposals should consider the need for wheelchair adapted homes which meet the Building Regulation M4 (3) standard or any successor.
+This is not set as a policy requirement but is encouraged within Greater Norwich where viable. - 274.
+Based on local evidence of need, viability and timing91 and to ensure that new housing provides for a good quality of life, the policy requires housing development across Greater Norwich to meet nationally defined minimum space standards92 for different types of homes. - 275.
 An increasing proportion of the population is over 65 or disabled, increasing the demand for supported accommodation such as sheltered housing, extra care housing and care homes, residential care and supported living.
-The local plan seeks to assist Norfolk County Council's aim to reduce residential care home and nursing home dependency and support people to remain more independent in their own homes or in supported housing. - 274.
-The policy therefore supports the provision of housing to meet the needs of older people and others with support needs, including sheltered housing, residential/nursing care accommodation and extra care housing92.
-Norfolk County Council's strategy93 identifies the need for 2,842 additional extra care units by 2028.
-County wide evidence has identified the need for 3,857 specialist retirement units (sheltered, age restricted or extra care housing) in Greater Norwich between 2020 and 203894. - 275.
+The local plan seeks to assist Norfolk County Council's aim to reduce residential care home and nursing home dependency and support people to remain more independent in their own homes or in supported housing. - 276.
+The policy therefore supports the provision of housing to meet the needs of older people and others with support needs, including sheltered housing, residential/nursing care accommodation and extra care housing93.
+Norfolk County Council's strategy94 identifies the need for 2,842 additional extra care units by 2028.
+County wide evidence has identified the need for 3,857 specialist retirement units (sheltered, age restricted or extra care housing) in Greater Norwich between 2020 and 203895. - 277.
 To help to provide for this need, the plan contains a specific allocation for a specialised development for active ageing at Colney Hall and site allocations with an element of specialist housing in the policy (Taverham, Aylsham, Harleston and Barrack Street, Norwich).
 In addition, policy 5 supports delivery of older peoples' and supported accommodation on housing sites with good access to local services including on sites allocated for residential use.
 The aim of this is to integrate older people and others with supported housing needs with the wider community, assisting active retirement and community cohesion.
-Development Management officers will ensure that the need for specialist housing for the elderly and other needs is considered on all housing schemes and advise applicants on the most up-to-date evidence of need. - 276.
+Development Management officers will ensure that the need for specialist housing for the elderly and other needs is considered on all housing schemes and advise applicants on the most up-to-date evidence of need. - 278.
 The policy includes a local requirement to adhere to the national optional Building Regulation standard for adaptable homes.
-To achieve this 20% of homes on major developments must be designed to be adaptable to meet changing needs over time, enabling people to stay in their homes for longer. - 277.
-The policy provides for the needs of Gypsies and Travellers.
-Evidence95 shows planned expansion of the Swanton Road site in Norwich meets Greater Norwich's need for 15 additional
+To achieve this 20% of homes on major developments must be designed to be adaptable to meet changing needs over time, enabling people to stay in their homes for longer.

-90 Evidenced through the Greater Norwich Local Plan Nationally Described Space Standards Study (August 2019) within the Viability Study
+91 Evidenced through the Greater Norwich Local Plan Nationally Described Space Standards Study (August 2019) within the Viability Study

-91 The Nationally Described Space Standard is available here
+92 The Nationally Described Space Standard is available here

-92 Extra care housing is a self-contained residential accommodation (where units are rented or owned by the individual or couples who occupy them) with communal facilities designed to meet the needs and aspirations of older people and have care staff on site 24/7.
+93 Extra care housing is a self-contained residential accommodation (where units are rented or owned by the individual or couples who occupy them) with communal facilities designed to meet the needs and aspirations of older people and have care staff on site 24/7.

-93 Living Well - Homes for Norfolk (2018)
+94 Living Well - Homes for Norfolk (2018)

-94 Three Dragons - Demand for Specialist Older Persons Housing 2020 to 2041 (insert link when available).
+95 Three Dragons - Demand for Specialist Older Persons Housing 2020 to 2041 (insert link when available).